viralp353/-Individual_Self_Assessment/README.md

  In Third Week,We had a data with clean.One of Teammate had alrerady set up machine learning with Aws server.Now We were need to find best model fit for data.I was also drive into machine learning to try to get high accuray.
-It was very hard to get high accuary without overfitting.I contributed also tableu set up in third week.I tried to convert all project analysis into tableu and tried to find best answer for project Analysis.It was very short for cover all things .
+It was very hard to get high accuary without overfitting.I contributed also tableu set up in third week.I tried to convert all project analysis into tableu and tried to find best answer for project Analysis.It was very short week for cover all things .

-In Fourth and final week for Project ,Our TA gave to us  one more challenge to add web app as part of Darshboad That'why We had a lot of frusruted.
-Because nobody had any type of exprience  for dump machine learning into flask app.Everybody tried to find way by watching video about dump machine learning dump into flask app.I was also drive into to find solution.Finally We got solution about it.I prepared also  tableau and ppt google side for presentations.It was great exprience.I learnt a lot of things from project.
+In Fourth and final week for Project ,We were about done our project but Our TA gave to us  one more challenge to add web app as part of Darshboad That'why We had a lot of frusruted.
+Because nobody had any type of exprience  for dump machine learning into flask app and also We had 4 days for complete webapp.Everybody tried to find way by watching video &online material to  about  how to dump machine learning dump into flask app.I was also drive into to find solution.Finally We got solution by a lot of experiment.I prepared also  tableau and ppt google side for presentations.It was great exprience.I learnt a lot of things from project.I was very gratefull to part of nice team member.